-It is recommended that you inform yourself in detail about the regulations of the Weapons Law before applying.
+It is recommended that you read the regulations of the firearms law in detail before applying.

 To obtain permission to collect weapons and ammunition requiring a permit, you must be

-- your expertise in handling weapons and ammunition, and
+- your expertise in handling weapons and ammunition as well as

-- the safe storage of weapons and ammunition.
+- demonstrate safe storage of weapons and ammunition.

-If you are under 25 years of age, you may be required by the competent firearms authority to submit a specialist medical or specialist psychological report/testimonial on your mental fitness.
-You must pay for the expert opinion/testimony yourself and send the original by mail to the competent firearms authority.
-A copy or e-mail will not be accepted.
+If you are under 25 years of age, you will be requested by the competent firearms authority to submit a specialist medical or specialist psychological report/testimonial on your mental fitness.
+You must pay for the certificate yourself and send the original to the relevant firearms authority by post.

-You can prove this, for example, by means of an expert opinion.
+You can provide proof of this, for example, by means of an expert's report.

-- You must prove your reliability under weapons law.
+- You must be reliable in terms of weapons law.

-You can be assessed as reliable under weapons law if, among other things.
+You can be assessed as unreliable in terms of weapons law, among other things, if

-- you have not been legally sentenced to a custodial sentence of at least 1 year within the last 10 years and have not been a member of or supported a prohibited organization within the last 10 years.
+- you have been legally sentenced to a prison term of at least one year within the last 10 years or have been a member of or supported a prohibited organization within the last 10 years.

-- it cannot be assumed that you misuse or improperly handle weapons or ammunition, do not keep these objects carefully or hand them over to persons who are not authorized to do so.
+- it can be assumed that you misuse or improperly handle weapons or ammunition, do not store these items carefully or hand them over to persons who are not authorized to do so.

-- you have not been in preventive police custody more than once in the last 5 years with judicial authorization due to violence.
+- you have been in preventive police custody more than once in the last 5 years with judicial authorization due to violence.

-- You have not repeatedly or grossly violated the weapons law.
+- You have repeatedly or grossly violated the weapons law.

-You can be assessed as personally unsuitable, among other things, if
+You may be assessed as personally unfit if, among other things.

 - You are legally incompetent.